BLCM/bl3mods/Apocalyptech/README.md

   to work slams into my ordinary BL3 combat, and this way there's less junk gear to dispose of immediately.
 Perhaps someday GBX will overhaul how slamming works in BL3.
+- `expanded_customization_pools.txt` - Adds in *all* customizations to the
+  relevant global-drop pools, and increases the customization drop rate.
+  Slot machine rewards are unaffected.

 ## OP Gear Mods